MicrosoftDocs/bi-shared-docs/docs/analysis-services/instances/connection-string-properties-analysis-services.md

 The Windows identity of the caller is used to connect to Analysis Services.
 Valid values are  **SSPI**, **blank**, **Basic**, and **ClaimsToken***.

 SSPI is the default value for TCP connections, allowing NTLM, Kerberos, or Anonymous authentication.
-For Azure AS and Power BI Premium **SSPI** indicates AD Translation.
+For Azure AS and Power BI Premium, **SSPI** indicates AD Translation.
 When using SSPI, **ProtectionLevel** property must be set to Connect, Pkt Integrity, or Pkt Privacy.

 blank is the default value for HTTP connections.